soniox/soniox-pipecat-voicebot/README.md

-# Simple Chatbot for Pipecat Cloud
+# Simple Real-Time VoiceBot for Pipecat Cloud

-This project demonstrates how to build a complete Pipecat AI agent application with both client and server components.
+This project demonstrates how to build a complete Pipecat AI real-time voice agent application with both client and server components.
 It includes a Next.js client for interacting with a Pipecat AI bot server through Daily.co's WebRTC transport.

 <img src="image.png" width="420px">